CloudTSPUK/Start_Here/Beginners_Guide_To_GitHub.md

 In order for a comitted change to be included into the master (or branch) of a repository a commit must be associated with a Pull Request.

-A Pull Request can be thought of as raising up a flag or indicator to the original creator or author of the project item or source code.
+A Pull Request can be thought of as raising up a flag or indicator to the original creator or author of the project item or source code to inform them that a change has been made that could be reviewed and considered for inclusion in the master (or branch) and ultimately in the product itself.

+The process for creating a Pull Request is demonstrated below.

 ![alt text](https://github.com/CloudTSPUK/Start_Here/blob/master/assets/Step_4_Open_a_Pull_Request.gif "Open a Pull Request")